-Standard 088 Recreation and Supervision
+Standard 088 | Recreation and Supervision

+Approval by the DOCR.
 Grade one and grade two correctional facilities shall provide inmates the opportunity for a minimum of one hour of daily programming outside their cells unless there is documented rationale for withholding programming.
 One hour of programming must include the opportunity for physical exercise in a recreation area at grade one facilities.